 A day at the museums will put on display over 5500 years of Crete’s history since about the year 7000 BC (Neolithic period) until the Roman times on the island (about 200 AD).

 There are impressive objects found in some of Crete’s different Minoan Palaces (Malia, Faistos, and Zakros, other than Knossos), including jewellery, pottery, weapons, and curious objects such as ancient board games, erotic figurines, and personal objects.

-The most famous and impressive object hosted in the museum is the Disc of Phaistos, a very small clay disc not bigger than 15 cm in diameter, with symbols carved on both sides, which still remains one of the best-known mysteries of archaeology and ancient civilizations.
+The most famous object in the museum is the Disc of Phaistos, a very small clay disc not bigger than 15 cm in diameter, with symbols carved on both sides, which still remains one of the best-known mysteries of archaeology and ancient civilizations.

-23. Check the Top Attractions of the Capital of Crete
+23. Check the Top Attractions in the Capital of Crete

 Even when many people think of Heraklion as just little more than the gate to access Crete, the capital of the island has much more to offer than the Palace of Knossos and the Archaeological Museum.

 The center of Heraklion has some of the best examples of Venetian architecture, with its Loggia and the fantastic Lion’s Fountain.